BrundaBR/StringCalculator_TDD_Kata/ReadMe.md

 - Creating a simple calculator, which does following work
 -  Adding numbers in string input
-- Handling edge cases with involve input with newline character and delimeter.
+- Handling edge cases which involve input with newline character and delimeter.
+- Handling edge case which involve input being negative

 ## How to run unit tests?